Massachusetts

 Examples of Facilities Subject to Waste Reporting

-Below is a list of facilities in MA and the waste they generate that would likely require a biennial hazardous waste report:
+Below is a list of facilities in Massachusetts and the waste they generate that would likely require a biennial hazardous waste report:

 • Biotechnology and Pharmaceutical Facilities: expired or off-spec pharmaceuticals, acutely hazardous substances like warfarin, ignitable solvents used in labs, reactive chemicals used in experiments